TheFozid/Arch-Openbox/README.md

 Dot files and screenshots of my semi-tiling Openbox setup.

+No further updates to this as I have moved to Wayland.
+My walyand setup under Hyprland is exactly the same functionality, look and feel of this Openbox setup.

 I have recently swapped to polybar which has replaced conky and tint2